HOW TO WASH YOUR UNDIES SO THEY LAST LONGER

 Be gentle.
 Let your hands become the delicate cycle.

-Even though it is referred to as “hand washing” it still means no overly aggressive scrubbing, tugging, stretching or whatnot
+Even though it is called "hand washing” it still means no overly aggressive scrubbing, tugging, stretching or whatnot

 as friction can also break down fibers and damage elastics.